 Disadvantages of a Green Card

-One of the main drawbacks to a green card is the processing time.
+One of the main drawbacks of a green card is the processing time.
 Each year, a limited amount of employment and family-based green cards are issued.
 Because the immigrant petitions usually exceed this limit, a backlog has built up for several green card preference levels.
 Depending on which category of green card you have applied for, you may find yourself waiting a very long time.

 This is because citizens of China and the Philippines have filed more petitions than there were available visas, causing certain categories to become over-prescribed.
 When that happens, the USCIS goes by a first-come, first-serve basis.
 The sooner you file your petition, the sooner a visa number will become available.